yowainwright/developer-ci-benefits/docs/02-what-is-ci.md

 ### Runner Scripts

 While Testing code defines production code quality.
-Testing code does not build scripts for production or run tests in a maintainable or cronalogical way.
+Testing code does not build scripts for production or run tests in a maintainable or chronological way.
 Runner Scripts test code, compile code for production, and provide feedback loops so that engineers or systems can decide if code is production ready.

 ----